Dr Chris Cooney

 - Research interests

-My research seeks to understand the processes structuring large-scale patterns of biodiversity.
-I specialise in the use and development of phylogenetic comparative methods and large datasets to address fundamental questions about the forces shaping Earth’s biodiversity and the factors responsible for maintaining it.
+Our research seeks to understand the processes structuring large-scale patterns of biodiversity.
+As a lab we specialise in the use and development of phylogenetic comparative methods and large datasets to address fundamental questions about the forces shaping Earth’s biodiversity and the factors responsible for maintaining it.

-I work on a broad range of macro-scale ecological and evolutionary questions, often using birds as a model system.
-In particular, I am interested in understanding the interaction between sexual selection and ecology in driving evolutionary dynamics within birds and across the Tree of Life.
+We work on a broad range of macro-scale ecological and evolutionary questions, often using birds as a model system.
+In particular, we are interested in understanding the interaction between sexual selection and ecology in driving evolutionary dynamics within birds and across the Tree of Life.

 - Constraint and divergence in the evolution of male and female recombination rates in fishes.
 Evolution.
 View this article in WRRO